ueapy/pythoncourse2020/src/resources.md

 Want to continue learning Python within a friendly ENV community?

 * Join the unofficial Python Users Group at UEA!
-* Stay in touch by subscribing to our mailing list (email Callum, Will or Elise)
+* Stay in touch by subscribing to our mailing list (email Callum or Will)
 * Have a look at our previous meetings: [https://ueapy.github.io/](https://ueapy.github.io/)
 * Join our [Slack Workspace](https://uea-python.slack.com/)